Privacy & Security 101

 The device takes a unique approach to privacy and security through a dual-boot architecture.
 It runs on two operating systems for complete data separation:

-1. Hardened Android 11 for everyday use
+1. Hardened Android 11, which makes it one of the safest cell phones for everyday use

-1. Proprietary Bittium Secure OS for classified data
+2. Proprietary Bittium Secure OS for classified data

 Tough Mobile 2C also offers advanced AES encryption managed by a secure element chip that comes with a YubiKey 5 NFC token for two-factor authentication.